Applied nonequilibrium statistical mechanics - Dr. Astrid S. de Wijn

 - Robin Vacher

 PhD student, NTNU/SINTEF.
 Atomistic molecular-dynamics simulations of friction and wear of polymers.
-Together with Sergio Armada (SINTEF).
+Collaboration with Sergio Armada at SINTEF.

 - Eivind Bering

 PhD student, NTNU Department of Physics.
 Creep and fatigue in nanometric fibrous mateirals.
 Main supervisor Alex Hansen (NTNU Department of Physics).